openobserve/website4/content/bug-bounty-program.md

 # Eligible vulnerabilities:

-We are primarily interested in vulnerabilities that directly and demonstrably impact the security of our applications and websites.
+We are primarily interested in vulnerabilities that directly and demonstrably impact the security of our applications and websites and impact business operations.
 Examples of eligible vulnerabilities include, but are not limited to:

 1. Cross-Site Scripting (XSS)